CompressedScaffnew: The First Theoretical Double Acceleration of Communication from Local Training and Compression in Distributed Optimization: Introduction

 \section{Introduction}

-Federated Learning (FL) is a novel paradigm for training supervised machine learning models.
-Initiated a few years ago in several foundational papers \citep{kon16a,kon16,mcm17, bon17}, it has become a rapidly growing interdisciplinary field.
-The key idea is to exploit the wealth of information stored on edge devices, such as mobile phones, sensors and hospital workstations, to train global models, in a collaborative way, while handling a multitude of challenges, like data privacy concerns \citep{kai19,li20,wan21}.
-In contrast to centralized learning in a datacenter, in FL, the parallel computing units have private data stored on each of them and communicate with a distant orchestrating server, which aggregates the information and synchronizes the computations, so that the process reaches a consensus and converges to a globally optimal model.
-In this framework, communication between the parallel workers and the server, which can take place over the internet or cell phone network, can be slow, costly, and unreliable.
-Thus, communication dominates the overall time cost of the process and is the main bottleneck to be addressed by the community, before FL can be widely adopted and applied in our daily lives.
+Distributed optimization has a wide range of applications.
+It is the workhorse for training models in modern settings of machine learning and artificial intelligence.
+In particular, Federated Learning (FL) is a recent paradigm for training supervised machine learning models \cite{mcm17,bon17}.
+The key idea is to exploit the wealth of information stored on devices, such as mobile phones or hospital workstations, to train global models, in a collaborative way, while handling a multitude of challenges, like data privacy \cite{kai19,li20}.
+In contrast to centralized learning in a data center, in FL, the parallel computing units have private data stored on each of them and communicate with a distant orchestrating server.
+The server aggregates the information and synchronizes the computations, so that the process reaches a consensus and converges to a globally optimal model.
+In this framework, communication between the parallel workers and the server, which can take place over the internet or cellular networks, can be slow, costly, and unreliable.
+Thus, communication dominates the overall duration and cost of the process and is the main bottleneck to be addressed by the community, before FL can be widely adopted.